airbnb/native-navigation/README.md

 Native Navigation is a navigation library for the React Native platform.
 There are many navigation libraries in the React Native ecosystem.
-Native Navigation is unique in that it is built on top of the iOS and Android platform navigational components, and is this more "native" than most other options which implement navigation from scratch in JavaScript on top of base React Native components like `View` and `Animated`.
+Native Navigation is unique in that it is built on top of the iOS and Android platform navigational components, and is thus more "native" than most other options which implement navigation from scratch in JavaScript on top of base React Native components like `View` and `Animated`.